-Two-week summer filmmaking programs for aspiring artists aged 14–19 presented by The Cinematheque in partnership with SFU School for the Contemporary Arts.
+Cinelab is a two-week long summer filmmaking program for aspiring artists aged 14–19 presented by The Cinematheque in partnership with the SFU School for the Contemporary Arts.

 The Cinematheque is a not-for-profit organization and the program fee is subsidized by support from our sponsors.
 Our sponsors generously donate limited bursaries for participants who meet their requirements and/or are in need of financial assistance.
 If you would like to apply for a bursary, please email us at email@example.com.

 Accepted applicants will receive an email from firstname.lastname@example.org with instructions for payment or (if applicable) bursary application.

 Applications open Spring 2023

 Sign up for our mailing list to be first in line to receive the application opening date for Summer 2023.